PHYSICAL DIMENSIONS

 How to measure your body proportions accurately

 Use a flexible tape measure (not a rigid ruler).
 For waist: measure at the narrowest point of your torso, typically just above the navel, while standing relaxed.
+If you want to see how your overall stature compares, try our height percentile calculator.
 For hips: measure at the widest point of your hips and buttocks.
 For shoulders: stand with arms at your sides and measure at the widest point across the front of your shoulders.
 Take measurements in the same unit throughout.

 Frequently asked questions